GHilmarG/UaSource/docs/index.md

 ##  Getting help

-  You can get help on the use of Úa in the same way as you would get help on various in-build matlab commands by writing
+  You can get help on the use of Úa in the same way as you would get help on various in-build MATLAB commands by writing

 ```
      help Ua
 ```

-in the matlab command line,  or
+in the MATLAB command line,  or

 ```
     doc Ua
 ```

-Most m-files that are part of the Úa program have some inbuild help text, for example try
+Most m-files that are part of the Úa program have some inbuilt help text, for example try

     doc Ua2D_DefaultParameters